joshuaeckroth/csci141-website/homework/homework-13.markdown

 Each termite behaves independently and identically.
 They do not communicate.
 They only pickup and drop a piece of sand.
 When a termite picks up a piece of sand, it is removed from the grid (that pixel turns black).
 When a piece of sand is dropped, wherever the termite is standing then turns yellow and the grid cell is recorded as having sand.

-You must have a "stop" and "start" button.
+You must have a "start" and "stop" button.
+These buttons tell the center panel to start/stop the animation and termite updates.
 See the notes about [threads](/lecture/threads.html) for some guidance about how that might work.

 Termites move according to a speed and angle (in radians).
 Here is a move method, so you don't need to worry about the trigonometry.
 This move method also supports wrap around.